-11. The first dummy is M7-M0 should be set to Fxh
+- 14. The first dummy is M7-M0 should be set to FFh/Fxh. - 15.
+The four die stack operation is detailed on Four Die Stack Operations Application Note.

-Instruction Descriptions 8.2
+8.5 Instruction Descriptions

-Write Enable (06h) 8.2.1
+8.5.1 Write Enable (06h)

 The Write Enable instruction (Figure 5) sets the Write Enable Latch (WEL) bit in the Status Register to a 1.
 The WEL bit must be set prior to every Page Program, Quad Page Program, Sector Erase, Block Erase, Chip Erase, Write Status Register and Erase/Program Security Registers instruction.
 The Write Enable instruction is entered by driving /CS low, shifting the instruction code "06h" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.